 - How to Get Your Child to Listen to You

-Do you find yourself guilty of being a bad listener from time to time?
+Tell me in the comments: How do you practice the importance of listening?
 What are some of your tips on being a good listener?

 Get time management strategies, FREE!